pandeynadia/nadia/README.md

 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ## Pitch video [update the video after recording your presentation]
-(below is an html example (which works well with google drive) but you can also use markdown)

 <iframe src="https://drive.google.com/file/d/1qA_br4APqlevFhHUgeL1-BbHWQROUznY/preview" width="640" height="480"></iframe>